NickChalevas/project-Internal-linkin-tool/README.md

 # Internal linking tool
-An Internal linking Tool finds urls based target urls and keywords.Its meant for Marketing purposes.
+A Tool which finds urls based on target urls and keywords.Its meant for Marketing purposes.